mochi-hpc/mochi-doc/docs/source/yokan/05_modes.rst

 .. important::

-   Not all the backends support all the modes.
+   Not all backends support all modes.
 If a backend doesn't support a particular mode, the function will return :code:`YOKAN_ERR_MODE`.
    If a backend doesn't support a mode that you need, and you really want to use this backend, please let us know and we will try to add support for